HewlettPackard/oneview-ansible/examples/ImageStreamer/README.md

 ```

 **group_vars** - This folder contains all information for a group of hosts.
-In a typical server deployment scenario, the deployment network, server hardware and enclosure group would be same across similar hosts, the information can be captured and stored here.
+In a typical server deployment scenario, the deployment network, server hardware and enclosure group would be the same across similar hosts, the information can be captured and stored here.
 This can be referenced later as variables while writing playbooks.

 **host_vars** - This folder contains all host specific information.